Gibson Explorer Guitars

 About Gibson Explorer Guitars

 Gibson Explorer Guitars are one of the most standout guitars of all time.
-A genuine classic, it's loved not purely for its striking appearance, but also for its tone.
+A genuine classic, it's loved not only for its striking appearance, but also for its tone.
 This has made it a first choice for guitarists looking for an original sound and look.

-The design originates from the late 50s and throughout the years, Gibson's Explorer has been featured in every genre.
+Gibson Explorer has been featured in every genre.
 From country and blues, to new wave and metal, there is no place it hasn't been.
 As with all true greats, the Explorer excels for both rhythm and lead playing thanks to the pair of humbucker pickups.
 A wide range of tones are available and the angular body shape allows for easy high fret access.

 As with all Gibson guitars, it is made in the United States and plays extremely well.
 If you've never tried one before, we recommend popping into one of our stores for a play so you can find out for yourself why the Explorer is so greatly loved!
+Our Gibson Explorer guitars come included with a hard case.

 Why Should I Choose a Gibson Explorer Guitar?